United States v. Harrison and the Future of Second Amendment Law:

 When you’re dealing with the laws that Judge Wyrick considers here, laws that prohibited enslaved persons, Native Americans, and so on from owning firearms, I think that’s trickier.
 I tend to favor an approach that abstracts principle from that and doesn’t wholly disregard those laws as Judge Wyrick does.
 I do tend to think that there was some reason why governments at the time wanted to prevent these groups from owning guns and that same principle could apply today, but now we have empirical evidence that can be used to determine if somebody is dangerous.
 Obviously, you couldn’t ban Native Americans from

 owning guns today but if the relevant consideration is “dangerousness,” those laws might be support for modern regulation that is targeted towards the same objective but supported by empirical evidence.

-MC: You also mentioned that there are a variety of other laws that are being challenged after Bruen which restrict firearm possession by various groups.
+OA: You also mentioned that there are a variety of other laws that are being challenged after Bruen which restrict firearm possession by various groups.
 Would you mind discussing a couple of those cases and how they might relate to this decision?